The Integrated supply management experience

 - Supply Chain Management, University of Texas, Austin (21 credits)

-This gives ISM graduates a significant advantage in the job market and the workplace and has led to the WMU ISM program being ranked in the Top 10 in the nation by the Gartner research firm.
+This gives WMU graduates a significant advantage in the job market and the workplace and has led to WMU being consistently ranked a top program in the nation by the Gartner research firm.

-The extensive curriculum means that ISM students must plan their course of study carefully.
+The extensive curriculum means that supply chain students must plan their course of study carefully.

 Application and advising

-The ISM academic advisor helps students plan their courses and start the competitive application process early.
+The program advisor helps students plan their courses and start the competitive application process early.
 Students who are planning on transferring classes from another institution should also meet with the ISM academic advisor.